 The Federal government has authority to establish certain mandatory and discretionary exclusions for various types of misconduct such as convictions for program-related fraud and patient abuse, licensing board actions and default on Health Education Assistance loans.
-No payment may be made by Federal healthcare programs for any items or services furnished, ordered or prescribed by an excluded individual or entity.
+No payment may be made by Federal health care programs for any items or services furnished, ordered or prescribed by an excluded individual or entity.

-6. We respect the environment.
+g.
+We respect the environment.

-BCS entities are subject to many legal requirements under a variety of environmental laws concerning the handling, release, transporting and disposal of hazardous materials and waste.
+BHS entities are subject to many legal requirements under a variety of environmental laws concerning the handling, release, transporting and disposal of hazardous materials and waste.
 If you handle or are responsible for hazardous materials or waste, you must be knowledgeable about these materials and the environmental regulations affecting them.

-7. We market only services that are available.
+h.
+We market only services that are available.

 Marketing will be truthful, accurate, complete and sensitive to the health care needs of the public, promoting informed choices about health care services.
 If you develop or approve marketing materials for the organization, the content must be consistent with the mission and values of the organization.
 The promotion materials must be data driven and not state or imply a guarantee of successful outcome or of complete patient satisfaction unless there is a basis for making such a claim.

-8. Solicitation, canvassing or distribution of literature on the BCS property is restricted.
+Solicitation, canvassing or distribution of literature on the BHS property is restricted.
 The purpose of this restriction is to prevent disruption in the operation and/or interference with patient care and other business.
-Guidance is provided by the solicitation and distribution of literature in the HR policy, Solicitation and Distribution of Literature.
+Refer to the HR Solicitation and Distribution of Literature policy.

-9. We are committed to compliance and do not put undue pressure to pursue profit over compliance.
+i.
+We are committed to compliance and do not put undue pressure to pursue profit over compliance.

-We believe it is critical that staff understand the importance of complying with laws and regulations.
+We believe it is critical staff understand the importance of complying with laws and regulations.
 Staff should not be placed in a position of pursuing profit or meeting a budget requirement by sacrificing legal compliance.
 Examples might include pushing for a higher level of reimbursement without documentation to support the level assigned or signing contracts that violate Stark regulations to enhance revenue.
-If you believe you are being put in this position, report it to the Compliance Officer, 223-8400, ext.
-6808 or the Compliance Hotline, ext.
-5650.
+If you believe you are being put in this position, you are mandated to report it.

-10. Electronic media systems are to be used primarily for business purposes.

-Data and information created, collected, aggregated, analyzed, stored and/or reported by or on behalf of a BCS entity are owned by the BCS entity.
-The electronic media systems are to be used primarily for business purposes, however, limited reasonable personal use of BCS communications systems are permitted.
-The E-mail and internet systems are not to be used for inappropriate, illicit or offensive communications.
-E-mail messages are considered to be business records of the BCS entity and therefore may be subject to review by management.
+j.
+Electronic media systems are to be used primarily for business purposes.
+Data and information created, collected, aggregated, analyzed, stored and/or reported by or on behalf of a BHS entity are owned by the BHS entity.
+The electronic media systems are to be used primarily for business purposes, however, limited reasonable personal use of BHS communications systems are permitted.
+The E-mail and Internet systems are not to be used for inappropriate, illicit or offensive communications.
+E-mail messages are considered to be business records of the BHS entity and therefore may be subject to review by management.
 Those who abuse the system will be disciplined accordingly.
-(Refer to the BCS policy Acceptable Use of Electronic Communication Tools
+(Refer to the BHS Acceptable Use of Electronic Communication Tools policy.)